-L-histidine is one of the semi-essential amino acids and has an imidazole functional group, which is typical for an aromatic amino acid.
+L-histidine is an essential amino acid and one of the 23 proteinogenic amino acids.
+It has an imidazole functional group, which is typical for an aromatic amino acid.
 It is involved in the formation of proteins and influences several of the metabolic reactions in the body.

 As L-histidine is only produced in very small amounts by the body, it must predominantly be taken in through the diet.
 In certain cases, the synthesis of L-histidine is so limited that it can be said to be one of the essential amino acids.